 Tuition: $60,816 for undergraduate

-The undergraduate degree in economics at Caltech offers students the opportunity to learn and conduct research in economics.
-The program teaches courses in micro and macroeconomics, and is considered one of the top economics schools in California.
+The undergraduate degree in economics at Caltech offers students the opportunity to learn and conduct economics research.
+The program teaches courses in micro and macroeconomics and is considered one of the top economics schools in California.

 The PhD program teaches students economic theory and looks at economics at a more behavioral level.
 The program dives into mathematical models that explain factors behind individual and group economic behaviors.
 To learn how to get into Caltech, take a look at our complete college guide.